covid and 18th & union

-- If you purchase an in-person ticket, and change your mind for any reason, we will exchange your tickets for the Live Stream.
+- If you purchase an in-person ticket, and change your mind for any reason, we will exchange your tickets for the Stream.

-A new ventilation system was installed in the performance space to increase the safety and comfort of all artists and guests at 18th & Union.
+A ventilation system was installed in the performance space to increase the safety and comfort of all artists and guests at 18th & Union.
 It’s quiet and effective, running at a CFM (cubic feet/minute) rate that will replace the air in the space about every 5 minutes.

 We also have new air conditioning units in all areas of the space to provide a more comfortable environment for all.